 Hello!
-Welcome to the Three Minute Thesis (3MT®) virtual competition guide.
+Welcome to the Three Minute Thesis (3MT®) competition guide.

 Interested to participate?
 Contact your Academic Unit for more information, and to register your interest.

 In 2022, the UniSA 3MT® competition will return to a live in-person event.
 Competing for a chance to represent UniSA in the Asia-Pacific 3MT Competition, our PhD candidates communicate their research using one slide, and non-technical language in just three minutes.

 This guide has been designed to help you create a virtual 3MT presentation, which will be required for the Asia-Pacific competition.
 You will find information on the software, support and infrastructure available at UniSA to help you create your video both on and off campus.